ultracpp/crbhashmap/README.md

    - Navigate to the directory: `cd c-rb-hash-map`

 3. **Integration**:
-   - Include `"clib.h", "xxhash.h", "crbhashmap.h"` in your source files.
+   - Include `"crbhashmap.h"` in your source files.
    - Link with `"xxhash.c", "crbhashmap.c"` during compilation.

 4. **Example**: